How to Stay Grounded Even If It Feels Like Your World Is Falling Apart

 How are we constantly pulled down into internal turbulence by other people?
 And, better yet, how can we avoid it?

-If you find it hard to stay grounded as you go about your daily life, you may be asking yourself these questions every day, wondering what the solutions are.
+If you find it hard to stay grounded as you go about your day, you may be asking yourself these questions every day, wondering what the solutions are.

 Why Is It So Hard To Stay Grounded

 In the daily hustle and bustle of daily life, the chances of someone pushing your buttons and setting you off are quite high.
 And unless you get a handle on the situation, it will keep happening.

 Imagine all the times you were unable to will yourself to stay grounded and centered when the world outside of yourself became stormy.